Ben Moews Headshot

 Research Interests

 Ben’s research is centred on artificial intelligence and addresses domain challenges using machine learning, statistical inference and high-performance computing.
-With a strong focus on interdisciplinary collaborations and technology transfer between fields, this covers both impactful applications and the problem-driven development of new methods.
-Current research projects include generative modelling for market microstructure in high-frequency trading, privacy-preserving graphical and deep learning techniques in central bank data disclosure, and geospatial analysis for crime reduction and public health impacts.
+With a strong focus on interdisciplinary collaborations and technology transfer between fields, this covers impactful applications and the problem-driven development of new methods.
+Current research projects include generative modelling for market microstructure in high-frequency trading, privacy-preserving techniques in central bank data disclosure, consumer behaviour in markets driven by self-identity, and spatio-temporal analysis for policy-making in crime reduction.

-Primary areas for PhD supervisions are listed below, but prospective students are welcome to reach out with their CV and a research proposal for other project ideas that broadly align.
-This includes machine learning in other fields, provided a second supervisor acts as a domain expert for the respective area of application, students with a background in other numerate disciplines looking to change fields and joint supervisions with other schools at the university.
+Prospective PhD students with interests in, broadly, machine learning and statistics as well as their application are welcome to reach out with their CV and a research proposal.
+This includes applications to other fields, provided a student secures a second supervisor who acts as a domain expert for the respective area, as well as students with a background in other numerate disciplines looking to change fields and joint supervisions with other schools at the university.

 Ben is also available as a mentor for the current iteration of Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships.